-Basingstoke and Deane Borough Council is developing proposals to upgrade the pedestrian link between the South View area and Basingstoke Railway Station.
-The proposals will also enhance the surrounding open space areas including the scrub land next to the allotments.
+The council is developing proposals to upgrade the pedestrian link between the South View area and Basingstoke Railway Station and enhance the surrounding open space areas including the scrub land next to the allotments.

 The aims of the project are to provide safer walking routes whilst creating a more open site that can be used for informal recreation as well as improving wildlife habitats.
 The proposals are shown on the plan below.

-Support for upgrading existing paths but why not extend path network further, i.e. to connect to Lyford Road parking area and around the green space perimeter
+Support for upgrading existing paths but why not extend path network further such as connecting to Lyford Road parking area and around the green space perimeter

-No current plan to include any extra paths in the initial scheme but these can be explored in future depending on funding and further consultation (e.g. along with any future play area improvements).
+No current plan to include any extra paths in the initial scheme but these can be explored in future depending on funding and further consultation (such as along with any future play area improvements).